-4.7.14.
+4.7.10.
 Sport Development

 Sport is an essential and important aspect of Mbizana society.
 It attempts to define the morals and ethics attributed not only to athletes, but the totality of society.
 It brings together people of different ages, sex, religion and politics affiliation, it promotes social cohesion, stability and peace.
 As Mbizana we believe sport is what binds us together in unity in diversity.
+The municipality has been supporting professional teams from Mbizana that play in provincial and national leagues.

-4.7.15.
+4.7.11.
 Legacy Projects